MerlinR/CLI_notes/README.md

 - Unit Tests (more)
 - Add "mv" note
-- Alter alter-complete to resolve dots and slashes
+- Alter bash-complete to resolve dots and slashes
 - Ability to delete entire dir

 ### Wishlist